cogent3/ensembldb3/doc/admin.rst

 .. note:

-    An empty file called ``ENSEMBLDB_DONWLOADED`` is written in each directory.
+    An empty file called ``ENSEMBLDB_DOWNLOADED`` is written in each directory.
 This is used as a checkpoint marker to prevent needlessly downloading again.

 ``ensembl_admin install``
 =========================